Golf Cart Speed Upgrades: Chips, Tires & Controllers

 - Club Car IQ systems: Speed code reprogramming available (may require dealer)

-- Club Car with ADC motors: Speed sensor magnets work well
+- Club Car Precedent with ADC motors: Speed sensor magnets often work well, but confirm the motor and controller first

-- EZGO TXT/RXV: Speed chips generally don't work; need controller upgrade
+- EZGO TXT/RXV: Speed chips generally do not work; most owners need a controller upgrade

 Warning: Speed chips push your motor and controller harder.
 On older carts with worn components, this can cause overheating or premature failure.
 Ensure your electrical system is in good condition before installing.